benjohnbarnes/Service/README.md

 A service implementation is provided like this. **You are strongly encouraged to follow this pattern**.
 Add a factory function as a `static func` as an `extension` of your `Service`'s named type.
 The factory function should build the implementation from a passed in `ServiceContext`.

-NB: The details of **your** `ServiceContext` and how your factory functions work could be very different.
-But here is an example:
+NB: The details of your `ServiceContext` and how your factory functions work can be very different.
+This is an example.

 ```swift
 public extension VehicleTaxService {